charleslukes/dynamic-table/README.md

 ```

 **NB:**
-Ensure you must have node installed.
+Ensure you have node installed.

 ## Build